sameersbn/docker-gitlab/docs/docker_host_ssh.md

 Reuse docker host SSH daemon
 ============================

-It is possible to use the SSH daemon that runs on the docker host instead of using a separate SSH port for Gitlab.
+It is possible to use the SSH daemon that runs on the docker host instead of using a separate SSH port for GitLab.

 ## Setup